elliottmorris/politicaldata/README.md

 ```

 As the landscape of online data and API calls is constantly changing,
-the development version is likely more useful. anyways You should
+the development version is likely to contain quicker bug fixes and
-familiarize yourself with the `remotes::install_github()` workflow
+integration of new data.
+You can instill the dev version using the
-below:
+`remotes::install_github()` workflow outlined here:

 To get the current development version from GitHub: